PlaidCloud/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 Since all network endpoints for a Service were stored in a single Endpoints resource, those resources could get quite large.
-That affected the performance of Kubernetes components (notably the master control plane) and resulted in significant amounts of network traffic and processing when Endpoints changed.
+That affected the performance of PlaidCloud components (notably the master control plane) and resulted in significant amounts of network traffic and processing when Endpoints changed.
 EndpointSlices help you mitigate those issues as well as provide an extensible platform for additional features such as topological routing.

 ## EndpointSlice resources {#endpointslice-resource}

-In Kubernetes, an EndpointSlice contains references to a set of network endpoints.
-The control plane automatically creates EndpointSlices for any Kubernetes Service that has a {{< glossary_tooltip text="selector" term_id="selector" >}} specified.
+In PlaidCloud, an EndpointSlice contains references to a set of network endpoints.
+The control plane automatically creates EndpointSlices for any PlaidCloud Service that has a {{< glossary_tooltip text="selector" term_id="selector" >}} specified.
 These EndpointSlices include references to all the Pods that match the Service selector.
 EndpointSlices group network endpoints together by unique combinations of protocol, port number, and